A Complete Guide to Hiking the Inca Trail to Machu Picchu

 As briefly mentioned, your tour company will arrange a debriefing meeting with you a day or two before you depart for the hike.
 They will go over what each day will look like in terms of your campsites and how long you will hike each day.

 Prior to arriving in Cusco, check with your tour company to see if they provided bags for your personal porter (highly recommended).
 Then when you meet with your tour company make sure you go over the arrangements for your luggage – both for your porter and what you will leave behind.
 Typically they will give you the bags for your porter, so that you can pack the night before you leave for the hike.
 Then you can leave your suitcases with your tour company or your hotel if you are staying at the same place.

 Acclimatizing to the altitude is very important.
 Cusco is at a 3,399 meters high and it is recommended to spend at least two days here to acclimatize to the altitude.
-To prevent altitude sickness we took prescribed pills from our doctor, drank coca leaves tea and stayed hydrated.
+To avoid altitude sickness we took prescribed pills from our doctor, drank coca leaves tea and stayed hydrated.
 It is important to take it easy on your first day and then take a day trip to the Sacred Valley.